Pomerelia

 Pomerelia, (Note: Pommerellen /de/; Pomerellia or Pomerania.) also known as Eastern Pomerania, (Note: Pomorze Wschodnie; Pòrénkòwô Pòmòrskô.)
 Vistula Pomerania, (Note: Pomorze Nadwiślańskie.) and also before World War II as Polish Pomerania, is a historical sub-region of Pomerania on the southern shore of the Baltic Sea in northern Poland.

 Gdańsk Pomerania (Note: Pomorze Gdańskie; Gduńsczé Pòmòrzé; Danziger Pommern) is largely coextensive with Pomerelia, but slightly narrower, as it does not include Chełmno Land and Michałów Land.

 Its largest and most important city is Gdańsk.
 Since 1999 the region has formed the core of Pomeranian Voivodeship.

 Overview

 Pomerelia is located in northern Poland west of the Vistula river and east of the Łeba river, mostly within the Pomeranian Voivodeship, with southern part located in the Kuyavian-Pomeranian Voivodeship and small parts in West Pomeranian Voivodeship.
-It has traditionally been divided into Kashubia, Kociewie, Tuchola Forest and Chełmno Land (including the Michałów Land, sometimes with the addition of Lubawa Land).
-The Lauenburg and Bütow Land is considered by Polish historiography a part of Kashubia (and thus Gdańsk Pomerania and Pomerelia), while German historiography tends to treat it as a part of Farther Pomerania.
+It has traditionally been divided into Kashubia, Kociewie, Tuchola Forest, Vistula Fens and Chełmno Land (including the Michałów Land, sometimes with the addition of Lubawa Land).
+The Lębork and Bytów Land is considered by Polish historiography a part of Gdańsk Pomerania, while German historiography tends to treat it as a part of Farther Pomerania.
 Pomerelia has been inhabited by ethnic Kashubians, Kociewians, Borowians and Chełminians, respectively.
+A small portion of Gdańsk Pomerania in the eastern part of the Vistula Spit around the abandoned village of Polski is now part of the Kaliningrad Oblast of Russia.